-A. Vuijk & Zonen Open Monumentendag in Capelle aan den IJsselLast updated one month ago
+A. Vuijk & Zonen Open Monumentendag in Capelle aan den IJsselLast updated 3 months ago

 Hundreds of ships were built in Capelle aan den IJssel until 1980.
 During Open Monumentendag it is possible to visit two ships at the former location of Vuijk’s Shipyard in Capelle aan den IJssel: the m.v.
 Diamant (construction number 629 from 1935) and the management vessel Adelaar (construction number 477 from 1922).